trevinwisaksana/AutoDronePackageLoader/README.md

-# AutoDronePackageLoader
+# Automatic Drone Package Loader
 Codebase for a robotic arm that is designed to load small packages to a quadcopter.
 The robotic arm that is used is a 6 DOF robot arm.
-A tutorial on how to use this codebase will be included soon.
+The arm moves slowly at a given pace to increase the life of the servo.
+Also take into account that this code is specifically tailored for the servo motors that I have used which has its own unique limits.
+A tutorial on how to use this codebase will be included soon where anyone can adjust their servo limits to the code.